Onyx-Protocol/Onyx/docs/core/build-applications/assets.md

 ## Get asset circulation

-The circulation of an asset is the sum of all non-retired units of that asset existing in unspent transaction outputs in the blockchain, regardless of control program.
+The circulation of an asset is the sum of all non-retired units of that asset existing in unspent transaction outputs in the blockchain.

 To list the circulation of Acme Common stock, we build a balance query, filtering on the Acme Common stock `asset_alias`.